ZyironChain/ZyironChain-Dev/README.md

 6. Governance and Dispute Resolution
 DisputeResolutionContract: Handles dispute resolution for transactions and payment channels.

-Governance Layer: (Under development) Will manage network upgrades and community-driven decisions.

 # Getting Started
 Prerequisites
 Python 3.8 or higher
-Required Python packages: unqlite, lmdb, duckdb, sqlite, tinydb, pip install -r requirements.txt needs to be updated but they all python native installa
+Required Python packages: unqlite, lmdb, duckdb, sqlite, tinydb, pip install -r requirements.txt needs to be updated but they all python native installs The lsit is blank but will be updated

 # Run the blockchain:
 go to blockchan.py and just run the script